If you love plants and gardens, prepare to be captivated (and to learn a lot!) when you visit the many beautiful botanical gardens in California.

 San Francisco Botanical Garden

 With more than 9,000 plants from around the world and ten themed gardens, the San Francisco Botanical Garden is a must-visit 55-acre oasis in the City by the Bay.
+It is one of the top Bay Area gardens to visit.

 Walk through a shaded coastal redwood grove in the California garden.
 Elsewhere, admire fuchsias from the Andean Cloud Forest, marvel at the giant spear lilies from Australia, and take in the fragrance of herbs in the Mediterranean garden.